AshrafulAbedin/AshrafulAbedin/README.md

 ## About Me

-I am a software engineer with a strong focus on **System Design**, **C++** development, and **Machine Learning**.
-I am passionate about building scalable systems, optimizing performance, and solving complex algorithmic challenges.
-Currently working on improving my problem-solving skills and contributing to open-source projects.
+I am a software engineer with a strong focus on **System Design**, **C++** development.
+I am passionate about building scalable systems, optimizing performance, and solving complex algorithmic challenges and currently working on improving my problem-solving skills and contributing to open-source projects.

 - 🎓 Focused on computer science fundamentals and software architecture
 - 💼 Seeking opportunities in software development and system design roles